rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/booting.md

 ## Cloud Images

+Cloud images are `vanilla` images that boots into [recovery mode](../recovery) and can be used to deploy whatever image you want to the VM.
+Then you can snapshot that VM into a VM image ready to deploy with the default cOS system or your derivative.

 At the moment we support Azure and AWS images among our artifacts.
-We publish also AWS images that can be re-used in packer templates for creating customized AMI images.
+We publish AWS images that can also be re-used in packer templates for creating customized AMI images.

+The RAW image can then be used into packer templates to generate custom Images, or used as-is with a userdata to deploy a container image of choice with an input user-data.

 ### Import an AWS image manually